-^{}The grade of "D" may not transfer to some senior colleges.
+The grade of "D" may not transfer to some senior colleges.
 The policy on the transfer of "D's" varies.

 The grade of "IP" (In Progress) may only be given to students enrolled in developmental courses and is non-punitive.
-The "IP" grade requires the student to re-enroll in the developmental class until his or her skills reach the level needed to succeed in college level courses.
+The "IP" grade requires the student to reenroll in the developmental class until the student's skills reach the level needed to succeed in college level courses.